wcmc-its/ReCiter-Scopus-Retrieval-Tool/README.md

 - The Scopus API sometimes creates redundant author objects or otherwise doesn’t properly assign sequence numbers to authors.
 This tool addresses both problems.

+## Prerequisites

+- Java 11
+- Latest version of Maven.
+To install Maven navigate to the directory where ReCiter Scopus Retrieval Tool will be installed, execute `brew install maven` and then `mvn clean install`
+If you want to use Java 8 then update `<java.version>1.8</java.version>` in [pom.xml](https://github.com/wcmc-its/ReCiter-Scopus-Retrieval-Tool/blob/59b12e33edf744afe4431f3e4d35e5ba16821b09/pom.xml#L18)

+It is not necessary to install ReCiter in order to use the API.

 ## Installing